parduino/Femora/docs/introduction/DRMExamples/DRM.rst

     <h1>Introduction</h1>

 The Domain Reduction Method (DRM) is a powerful technique for modeling seismic wave propagation in a computationally efficient manner.
-This section provides a series of examples demonstrating how to use FEMORA's DRM capabilities to model increasingly complex scenarios.
+This section provides a series of examples demonstrating how to use Femora's DRM capabilities to model increasingly complex scenarios.

 .. raw:: html